 I don't know why I haven't done a review of my Printfresh pajamas until now.
 Oh yeah, now I remember.
 Because Printfresh pajamas need to be washed at least three times to become awesome.
 In fact, the more you wash them, the more you will like them.

 You've likely seen Printfresh pajamas on your social media feeds.
 That is because Printfresh reached out to a bunch of influencers, offered to send one or two pieces free, and gave each of us an affiliate link (click here to understand how affiliate links work) in exchange for at least one share.
 And I was like okay, I keep hearing about Printfresh pajamas, I like the size inclusivity and sustainability of the brand, I can do a quick mention and swipe-up on my Instagram Stories in exchange for two pairs so I can come here and do a truly honest and thorough Printfresh review.

-And now it is two months later and I am finally doing my Printfresh review for you.
+And now it is a year later and I am finally doing my Printfresh review for you.
 Spoiler alert, it's pretty positive.

 What is Printfresh?

 Printfresh offers pajamas, robes, and other sleepwear in women's US sizes XXS/00 through 6X/34-36 and men's US sizes XS-XL.
 While 5-6X isn't yet available in all styles, Printfresh is actively expanding their size range and works with a variety of sizes and shapes of fit models.
 In 2021, Printfresh began offering Tall in some pajamas (sizes S-XL so far) and is switching their XXS to an XXS Petite option.